Important

 Step 6 is about becoming aware of the communities that make up your program, uni, and location—and starting to make connections!

-Get To Know Your City – Visit OzTREKK’s City Guides to familiarize yourself with your future city and keep your eye on the prize.
+Get to Know Your City – Visit OzTREKK’s City Guides to familiarize yourself with your future city and keep your eye on the prize.

-Get To Know Your Campus – There are plenty of ways to do this.
+Get to Know Your Campus – There are plenty of ways to do this.
 We’ve provided a few options here:

-CSU Orange Campus Virtual Tour
+Charles Sturt University Orange Campus Virtual Tour

-Griffith University Campus Tour – By the Griffith Gold Coast Student Guild
+Griffith University Campus Tour

 JCU Cairns Campus Tour